-Consistent with the requirements of SFAS No. 142, "Goodwill and Other Intangible Assets," we annually test the recoverability of these assets and, in addition, continually monitor impairment indicators across all our reporting units.
+Consistent with the requirements of SFAS No. 142, "Goodwill and Other Intangible Assets," we annually test the recoverability of our indefinite lived intangible assets and continually monitor impairment indicators across all our reporting units.
 Any significant change in market conditions and estimates or judgments used to determine expected future cash flows that indicate a reduction in carrying value may give rise to impairment in the period that the change becomes known.